JokingChicken/JokingChicken/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/JokingChicken/JokingChicken/master/wave_hand.gif" width="30px">

 Hey!
 Thanks for checking me out.

-I am very intrested in programming in general: from Minecraft (where I started and still work on today) to websites and discord bots!
+I am very intrested in programming in general:
+from games such as Minecraft (where I started and still work on today) to websites and discord bots!

   > Always working, just not on the things I should 🐔

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=JokingChicken" alt="DanJ" /> </p>

 <details>